craigbuckler/dockerwebdev/content/tutorials/what-is-docker.md

 ---
-title: "Docker for Web Developers, chapter 2: What is Docker?"
+title: What is Docker and how does it work?
-description: The second chapter of "Docker for Web Developers" explains what Docker is, how it works, and how it can assist when setting up web development environments.
+description: The second chapter of "Docker for Web Developers" explains what Docker is, how it works, and how it can help when setting up web development environments.
 keywords: excerpt, sample, chapter, technology
 date: 2020-10-29
 tags: